kencou/AlgorithmicTrading/README.md

 With a background in computer science, I created this repository to develop and backtest algorithmic trading strategies using the market data from the past 2 years (720 days to be exact).

+You can easily understand what I am doinng in the BackTest folder.

 ## Requirements

 To run this project, you will need: